At a glance…

 As a volunteer on this project you will work in a variety of settings, including English learning programs for the poor, public schools, community centres and public libraries.
 Work varies but generally consists of teaching small groups of children, tutoring local students, setting up workshops, assisting local teachers and organising educational games and activities.
 You might also participate in cleaning and fixing up the teaching areas as well as fundraising, and collecting donations of books and other educational materials.

 As you will be volunteering alongside our local team, you do not need to be a qualified or experienced as a teacher but you may need to plan and deliver an entire class as a primary teacher to small groups of students.
 Our local team provide Teaching English volunteers with a TEFL (Teaching English as a Foreign Language) “crash course” and educational materials to help get you started.
 If you are interested in gaining a TEFL certification at a discounted rate before travelling to Guatemala, visit our Online TEFL Course page.

-The aim of this project is to assist a government organisation on the Pacific Coast of Guatemala with sea turtle protection and sustainable egg protection programs.
+The aim of this project is to assist a government organisation on the Pacific Coast of Guatemala with beach conservation and seasonal sea turtle protection programs.

 This project is well suited to individuals who are prepared to work hard and get dirty.
 The project is located in a rural area and you can expect to stay in a dormitory style hostel.